 The Manage Map Server Cache Tiles tool allows you to create, update, or delete tiles in an existing cache.
 You can access this tool by right-clicking your service in the Catalog tree and clicking Manage Cache > Manage Tiles.

-The ArcGIS Server cache directory is the folder on disk where your cache tiles are stored.
+The ArcGIS Server cache directory can be a folder on disk or in a cloud store where your cache tiles are stored.

 You can open the server cache directory to examine the cache tiles and the tiling scheme file conf.xml.
 A cache directory can also contain a file geodatabase status.gdb that contains information about which tiles have been built.

 The image below shows an exploded format cache in Windows Explorer where each tile is stored as a single file.
 With a compact format cache, you would see larger files called bundles that store multiple tiles.

 To learn more about the server cache directory, see Available map and image cache properties.